uwla/starred_repos_organizer/README.md

 ## Usage

+There are few options (easiest is the first one):

-Go to the demo <https://uwla.github.io/starred_repos_organizer> to use the app.
+1. Go to the [demo page](https://uwla.github.io/starred_repos_organizer) to use the app.

-You can also use it offline: just download the HTML file to your computer and open it on your web browser.
+2. Download `app.html`from the [latest release](https://github.com/uwla/starred_repos_organizer/releases/tag/v0.0.1-beta).
+3. Download `app.html` from the demo page.

-Lastly, you can follow the development instructions to launch a local development server or build the files locally.
+4. Follow developemnt instructions to launch a local server or build the app locally.

 ## Development